 Be Code Compliant

-State or local regulations may require grease traps or holding tanks of a certain size or capacity, depending on your business.
-When shopping for a grease trap, make sure it’s compliant with your local plumbing or other codes to avoid fines or having to rip it out and replace it.
+State or local regulations may mandate grease traps to be of a certain size or capacity, depending on the business type.
+When selecting a unit, be sure it’s compliant with your local plumbing or other codes.
+Failure to comply can result in hefty fines.

 Have You Installed a New Grease Trap in Smokey Point?

-Keep Your New Grease Trap Clean with Expert Maintenance in Smokey Point
+Installation for New Grease Trap in Smokey Point

 Serving Snohomish & King Counties including Bellevue, Bothell, Edmonds, Everett, Issaquah, Kirkland, Lynnwood, Marysville, Mill Creek, Redmond, Seattle, Smokey Point, Snohomish & Woodinville